cloudroger/portfolio_insurance/README.md

 Let's look at how insurance works in other markets, for example, a simplified version of home insurance.

 You own a home with some market value.
 You want (or are required, but let's ignore that) protection in the event of a black swan event like a hurricane.
-Otherwise, you face the risk financial ruin if something destroys your home.
+Otherwise, you face the risk of financial ruin if something destroys your home.

 So you request a quote from an insurance company.
 Assuming you default to replacement cost coverage, you only have one main decision: